 If you’re becoming reliant on Siri and Alexa to switch on your music or give you the weather forecast, you’ll soon be able to access far more sophisticated digital aides.
 Powered by AI, the latest technology will mine the cloud and outline various arguments on topics that are important to you, without prior training.
 And it’s not difficult to think of all the ways this technology could help in the workplace: for example helping doctors find research relevant to a complicated medical case and then debating the merits of the different ways of treating it.

 Implantable drug-making cells

 For people who have to take medicine regularly, the idea of having a tiny drug factory implanted in the body is probably very appealing.
-At some point in your life you’ve probably needed to take a course of drugs and struggled to remember when to take them.
-Until now, implant use was limited because users also needed to take immune-suppressing drugs to prevent their bodies attacking the implant.
-Now the technology is sophisticated enough to work without being rejected by the immune system and could transform the treatment of long-term conditions, such as cardiovascular disease, tuberculosis, diabetes, cancer and chronic pain.
+At some point in your life, you’ve probably needed to take a course of drugs and struggled to remember when to take them.
+Until now, implant use was limited because users also needed to take immune-suppressing drugs to prevent their bodies from attacking the implant.
+Now, this technology is sophisticated enough to work without being rejected by the immune system and could transform the treatment of long-term conditions, such as cardiovascular disease, tuberculosis, diabetes, cancer and chronic pain.